 "Such a tragic happening Must never be repeated!"

-A law passed, nearly instantly: Separate fields of combat duty,
+A law passed, and, instantly: Separate fields of combat duty,

 The new law for large families, Saved scores, absolutely!